epandurski/swaptacular.github.io/_posts/2022-07-02-what-is-a-currency-peg.md

   terrible idea?
 </div>

-I honestly do not know!
+Well, I do not know!
+I guess history will be the judge.
 But what I know is that lots of big, and not so big players, have been doing this for hundreds for years, and the "game" is much less regulated than commonly perceived.
 Occasionally, this turns into to a mess.
 But most of the time, it seems to work quite well.

 ## Currency Pegging in Swaptacular

 Currency pegging is a first-class citizen in Swaptacular.
 When you configure your currency, you can declare a fixed exchange rate with any other Swaptacular currency.
-Non-Swaptacular currencies (USD, EUR, gold etc.) can also be used as pegs, as long as global currency IDs have been reserved for them.
+Non-Swaptacular currencies (USD, EUR, gold etc.) can also be used as pegs, as long as corresponding global currency IDs have been reserved for them.

-In practice, this means that almost all of the currencies created in Swaptacular will be denominated in well known currency units (USD, EUR, gold), and most likely will not even have their own name, apart from the name of the issuer.
+In practice, this means that almost all of the currencies created in Swaptacular will be denominated in well known currency units (USD, EUR, gold), and will not even have their own name, apart from the name of the issuer.
 Precisely for this reason, in Swaptacular currency issuers are called *debtors*, and currency holders are called *creditors*.

 ## Currency Exchanges in Swaptacular

 Remember the example I gave earlier, when somebody wanted to transfer money from an account in one commercial bank, to an account in another commercial bank?
-Then because every comercail bank, in reality, issues its own digital currency, the amount first had to be exchanged to *bank reserves* (the currency issued by the central bank)?
+Then because every commercial bank, in reality, issues its own digital currency, the amount first had to be exchanged to *bank reserves* (the digital currency issued by the central bank)?

 Well, it is nearly the same in Swaptacular!
 You can use a currency that you have, and swap it with a currency that you need.
 Remember, as